|

 0 Comments

+A large group of children of all ages were fascinated by the performance, which created huge bubbles and included audience participation by eager children.
+This free event was proudly arranged and supported by the Charlton Neighbourhood House and Regional Arts Victoria.
+All those attending agreed it was a fantastic activity and hoped Dr Hubble would return again in the near future.
 The Charlton Neighbourhood House was pleased to be a part of a very special 'FLO Cafe' morning at the Rex Theatre recently.
 Our guest was the retiring local Policeman Nigel McDonald who has served our community for many years.
 Local residents were given the opportunity to wish him well and share in a cake prepared for the occasion.
-Police colleagues also popped along to say goodbye. ![]() A small band of enthusiatic locals have taken part in a two-day course where basic tips and hints were learnt.
+Police colleagues also popped along to say goodbye.
+A small band of enthusiatic locals have taken part in a two-day course where basic tips and hints were learnt.
 With young photographer Chloe Smith passing on her knowledge to the group of the best ways to take pictures in various modes.
 Everyone attending were appreciative of Chloes assistance and were eager to put their new skills into practice.

 An enthusastic group of budding artists assembled recently to enjoy a social afternoon of water colour painting.
 Under the watchful eye of talented artist Kate Giakimis the group were provided with paints, brushes and canvases to explore their hidden talents.